 The little village of Godmersham is a great place for keen ramblers to explore as it's tucked away between the North Downs Way and the historical Pilgrims' Way walking routes.
 Expect winding country roads, period properties and panoramic views of the Kentish countryside.

-Visit: Godmersham Park is a grand estate that was once home to Jane Austen’s brother Edward Knight.
-Although a private house, the gardens will be opened under the National Garden Scheme.
+Visit: Godmersham Park is a grand estate that was once home to Jane Austen's brother Edward Knight.
+Although a private house, the gardens will be opened under the National Garden Scheme and by appointment on certain days.
 Check the NGS website for details.
-Jane Austen and Godmersham Park will also be featured on the new £10 note coming into circulation in 2017.
+Jane Austen and Godmersham Park also feature on Britain's £10 note.

 Eat and drink: Pack a picnic and enjoy the great outdoors.

 Half-timbered houses with charmingly wonky brickwork create the precedent for the attractive village of Ightham.
 Steeped in history, Ightham has its fair share of stories to tell.
 There's a farm shop, three great pubs, and the Oldbury Woods, perfect for tranquil walks and listening to the sounds of birdsong.

 Visit: National Trust-run Ightham Mote - so named for its iconic moat - is a commanding 14th century manor house with gardens and estate land to explore.
 Step back in time as you venture into the house or stroll through the manicured gardens.

 Eat and drink: The George & Dragon is a pub housed in a traditional Tudor building with dark wood beams and cosy interiors - a lovely place to put your feet up after a tour of the village.